dfreire/df0008/README.md

 ## 2. Hello World

+Create a file called `Main.elm` with the content:

 ```elm
 -- declare a module called `Main` exposing everything to the external world
 module Main exposing (..)